-The Associate of Applied Science Degree that can be obtained from Arkansas State University-Beebe are listed below.
+The Associate of Applied Science Degrees that can be obtained from Arkansas State University-Beebe are listed below.
 For more information about these degree programs see the ASTI section in the ASU-Beebe catalog.

-- 1. Computer-Aided Drafting/Design and as belong at - 2.
-Computer Systems Technology - sau Ismaon per 3. " Electronics Technology asimple to hadasoness - 4.
-Electronics Engineering Technology - 5.
-Medical Laboratory Technology - 6.
-Quality Control Technology is to assist the control of the cont - engage of the Agriculture Equipment Technology and the bound of the second of the seco
+- 1. Computer-Aided Drafting/Design

+- 2. Computer Systems Technology

+- 3. Electronics Technology

+- 4. Electronics Engineering Technology

+- 5. Medical Laboratory Technology

+- Agriculture Equipment Technology